Brett-Tanner/Journal/2024/Apr_24.md

 ### Materials

+#### Lessons

+- [x] Only show toggle to release if the lesson is approved (or it's a course)
+- [x] Allow writers to update proposals without creating a new one
+- [x] Extract lesson attributes to a common partial rather than one per lesson type
+- Proposed change rework - Make them just a state of Lesson
+  - [x] Delete proposed change table
+  - [x] Refactor ProposedChange tests to match proposals being a state of Lesson
+  - [x] Write shared factory validity tests of proposals for each lesson type
+  - [x] Add new proposal trait to base Lesson factory
+  - Add columns to Lesson to duplicate the functionality
+    - [x] Add an enum column to Lesson to indicate its proposal status
+      - Accepted
+      - Changes Needed
+      - Proposed
+      - Rejected
+    - [x] Add an optional belongs_to ChangedLesson and has_many ProposedChanges on Lesson
+  - [x] Refactor references to ProposedChange to match them being a state of Lesson
+  - Need to be able to compare proposed change and current version side by side
+    - [x] Create ProposalsController to handle the changes
+    - [x] Write test for and create ProposalPolicy
+    - [x] Create ProposalsController#show
+    - [x] Update links where applicable to point at ProposalsController#show rather than LessonType#show
+    - [x] Basic styling for ProposalsController#show

+## April 4th

+### Materials

 - Add site themes by
   - [] Renaming all the `ku-purple` etc to more generic stuff
   - Maybe conditionally loading a stylesheet which imports the main one and sets css vars